 - "Pinocchio...
 Swim for shore!
 Swim for shore!
 Save... yourself..."

-- May not be a common thing for audiences nowadays but apparently Pinocchio's apparent death scene contributed handsomely to the well of tears Disney seeks to reap from its audiences.
+- Even decades after the ending became common knowledge, Pinocchio's apparent death scene still contributes handsomely to the well of tears Disney sought to reap from its audiences.

 - "When You Wish Upon A Star".
 So happy that it brings tears.